tahaarshad/CCNA-Prep/OSPF.md

 ## 5 steps to building routing table

 - Establish adjacencies by sending hello packets
+- - Cause of adjacnecy failure
+- -  subnet mask do not match
+- - hello/dead interval timers do not match
+- - incorrect ospf commands
+- - network types do not match
 - Send LS Advertisements to all nearby router
 - Once every router has sent each other LSA's, then the LSDB is created
 - The algorithm is exevuted